0x00mg/0x00mg.github.io/about_me.md

 ---
 layout: page
-title: "*About Me"
+title: "About Me"
-permalink: /aboout_me/
+permalink: /about_me/
 ---

 # Miroslav Genšor